-LINCOLN UNIVERSITY DEPARTMENT OF BUSINESS AND ECONOMICS BA 275 - INDUSTRIAL AND ORGANIZATIONAL BEHAVIOR Course Units: 3 semester units Class hours: 45 semester hours Semester: Spring semester 2011 Dr. Merwyn A. "Pete" Bogue, Jr., Associate Professor of Business Administration petebogue@yahoo.com University telephone: (510) 628-8010; Home telephone: (707) 746-5517 (urgent calls only); Mailing address: P.O.
-Box 1371 Benicia, CA 94510; Office hours: By appointment Catalogue Course Description: BA 275 Industrial and Organizational Behavior: The course examines organizational behavior in industry and within organizations as well as its impact on groups and individuals.
-Topics include: group dynamics, training, leadership, motivation, performance appraisal, and job satisfaction.
-The course content should enhance the understanding of both employee well-being and organizational effectiveness.
-Research findings will assist in structuring organizational policies and practices.
-(3 units) Prerequisite: Upper division standing Course Objectives: The course provides balanced coverage of all key concepts of Organizational Behavior.
+LINCOLN UNIVERSITY DEPARTMENT OF BUSINESS AND ECONOMICS BA 320 - ORGANIZATION BEHAVIOR AND ADMINISTRATION Course Units: 3 semester units Class hours: 45 semester hours Semester: Spring semester 2011 Dr. Merwyn A. "Pete" Bogue, Jr., Associate Professor of Business Administration petebogue@yahoo.com University telephone: (510) 628-8010; Home telephone: (707) 746-5517 (urgent calls only); Mailing address: P.O.
+Box 1371 Benicia, CA 94510; Office hours: By appointment Catalogue Course Description: BA 320 Organization Behavior and Administration: An analysis of individual, interpersonal, and group behavior within organizations and the influence of human, cultural, technological, structural, and environmental factors.
+Examined are practices of management, such as designing jobs and organization structures, evaluating and rewarding performance, organizational and employee development, and other management processes.
+These techniques include high performance organizations, management by objectives, total quality management, and the like; it uses varied approaches to leadership, conflict management, change, and adaptation to the environment.
+(3 units) Course Objectives: The course provides balanced coverage of all key concepts of Organizational Behavior.
 This includes not only traditional topics such as personality, motivation, and leadership; but also cutting-edge issues such as emotions, trust, work-life balance, workplace spirituality, knowledge management, and e-organizations.
 The topics of globalization and cross-cultural differences, diversity, and ethics are woven into the course.
-Methodology: Lectures supported by PowerPoint slides, discussion groups, class handouts and accompanying exercises, Internet based exercises and quizzes, written case studies; walking field trips to local businesses and/or government agencies, and guest lectures when appropriate.
+Methodology: Lectures supported by PowerPoint slides, discussion groups, class handouts and accompanying exercises, video cases viewed and evaluated in class, Internet based exercises and quizzes, written case studies, walking field trips to local businesses and/or government agencies, and guest lectures when appropriate.
 Instructional Materials and References: Required Textbook: Robbins, Stephen P., "Essentials of Organizational Behavior," 7th ed.
 (Upper Saddle River, New Jersey: Prentice-Hall, 2003).
 ISBN 0130791717 Companion Web Site: www.prenhall.com/robbins This powerful Prentice-Hall Web site offers chapter-specific current events, Internet exercises, online study guide, and downloadable supplements.
 Assignments: Various chapter behavioral objectives and readings in the textbook, related Internet exercises, written and/or video cases and selected case questions to be answered will be assigned during the course.
 Particular attention should be directed to chapter behavioral objectives and summaries containing implications for managers since they help to organize the content of the chapters and to identify the most important information to be included in the course examinations.
 Completion of reading assignments prior to the class dates is essential not only to understanding the subject matter but also to enhancing the quality of participation in class.
 Case Studies: Students may be required to submit one or more assigned case studies.
 Your case study solutions should cover the case scenarios in some detail, sources in addition to the class text should be used such as outside readings, computer searches, etc., the bibliographies, as well as facts and figures, must be documented by proper annotation and referencing, and you should summarize the outcome or major concluding points of the case studies applying relevant concepts, theories, systems, strategies, and practical applications found in your textbook.
 You may submit attachments with your case studies, graphs, charts, etc., but sources must be properly documented.
 Textbook Chapter Outline: